 Facts & Procedural History

 The taxpayer realized that its subsidiary had adopted an impermissible method of accounting for prepaid insurance premium costs.
-Thus, the subsidiary should have taken a deduction for the expenses sooner rather than later.
+The subsidiary should have taken a deduction for the expenses sooner rather than later.

 The taxpayers return preparer prepared the tax return and Form 3115 to report the method change prior to the filing deadline, but was not able to eFile the return timely.